Hi fidzZzy,cn anyone pls tell me whether it's possible to change d name of our children?

 not sure about legal rights too

-so what if i am a single mother and after few years the father suddenly comes and wants to claim his rights on the child. will a case be opened cos of that? can he get his claim?if i rmb correctly, if your child is below 1 yo, you can obtain birth extract n change the name. if after 1 yo need deed poll.
+if i rmb correctly, if your child is below 1 yo, you can obtain birth extract n change the name. if after 1 yo need deed poll.

 Citizen Services »» Birth/Death Registration Can I change my child's name in the Birth Certificate?
 A request for an alteration of the child's name in the birth register can be accepted upon payment of the prescribed fees and before the child is one year old.
 This is provided that no certified extract of the birth register has been issued during this period.
 This alteration can only be done at Registry of Births at ICA Building.
 A birth extract, not a new birth certificate, will be issued reflecting the change of name.